-Your Baby is now as big as a poppy seed and medically known as a blastocyst.
+Your Child is now as big as a poppy seed and medically known as a blastocyst.
 This structure of growing cells has now completed its journey from your fallopian tube to your uterus.

 The great divide: As soon as the blastocyst is settled in your uterus, it will undergo the great divide, splitting into two groups.
 The cells in the middle will become the embryo.
 The outer cells start to differentiate and reach out to form links with your blood supply — later, this will become placenta.
 Only these outer cells produce the hormone hCG, which indicates a pregnancy on a pregnancy test.

-Since the placenta is not fully formed yet, Your Baby is still receiving nutrients from the yolk sac of your egg.
+Since the placenta is not fully formed yet, Your Child is still receiving nutrients from the yolk sac of your egg.

 Even though you may not be aware of your pregnancy at this point, a lot of changes are occurring in your body.

 Effects of hormones: If you are sensitive, you may already feel early symptoms of pregnancy like bloating, cramping, and mood swings.
 These symptoms occur because your body is releasing more estrogen and progesterone.

 Cramps: You may also experience cramping and spotting.
 This happens because Your Child is implanting into your uterine wall.
 As the walls of the uterus thicken, you may have white vaginal discharge.

 This is the week where you may want to do a pregnancy test.
 Your hCG levels should now be high enough to test positive if you are pregnant.
 But if you get a negative result, wait.
 It may take up to a week after missing your period to get a positive pregnancy test.